 I’m a consultant at the Transformational Index (TI), helping organisations to identify and measure their intended social impact.
-I’m a member of the CoCreate Consulting cooperative.
-I also work with organisations such as the Overseas Development Institute and the ONE Campaign as a freelance international development consultant.
-And I’m founder of the London International Development Network, an informal place to share development news, views, events and career opportunities, with over 9000 members.
+I also work as a freelancer with the Overseas Development Institute helping DFID to Do Development Differently.
+I’m an observer to the board at RESULTS UK.
+And I’m founder of the London International Development Network, an online platform with over 10,000 members which hosts regular meet-ups.

 From 2013 to 2015, I was an ODI Fellow in the Zanzibar Planning Commission, advising the Revolutionary Government on a wide range of issues.
 Before that, I was an energy economist at the UK Foreign and Commonwealth Office and Vice-Chair of Development in Action, a volunteer-run development education charity.
 I studied Philosophy, Politics and Economics at the University of Warwick then Development Administration and Planning at University College London.
 See my LinkedIn profile for more details.